inspire-eu-validation/metadata/datasets-and-series/README.md

-# Baseline Metadata for Data Sets and Data Set Series
+# INSPIRE data sets and data set series baseline metadata

-Abstract Test Suite for Conformance Class 1 of the [INSPIRE Metadata](http://inspire.ec.europa.eu/id/ats/metadata/2.0) Technical Guidance based on ISO/TS 19139:2007.
+Conformance Class 1 of the implementation of "INSPIRE dataset and service metadata based on ISO/TS 19139:2007" [INSPIRE Metadata](../README.md) based on the corresponding technical guidance [TG MD](#ref_TG_MD).

-*Note*: This ATS is in Ready for review stage, none of the tests have an official INSPIRE MIG approval.
+*Note*: It is in Ready for review stage, none of the tests have an official INSPIRE MIG approval.

 ## Standardization target type